whitelightning450/SWEMLv2.0/Getting Started.md

 We suggest using Mamba rather than conda for installs, conda may be used but will take longer.
 In the command line type:

-    mamba create -n SWEML_env python=3.9.12

-For this example, we will be using Python version 3.9.12, specify this version when setting up your new virtual environment.
-After Anaconda finishes setting up your SWEML_env , activate it using the activate function.

-    mamba activate SWEML_env

-You should now be working in your new SWEML_env within the command prompt.
-However, we will want to work in this environment within our Jupyter Notebook and need to create a kernel to connect them.
-We begin by installing the **ipykernel** python package:

-    pip install --user ipykernel

-With the package installed, we can connect the SWEML_env to our Python Notebook

-    python -m ipykernel install --user --name=SWEML_env

-Under contributors, there is a start to finish example to get participants up to speed on the modeling workflow.
-To double check you have the correct working environment, open the  up the [Methods](./contributors/NSM_Example/methods.ipynb) file, click the kernel tab on the top toolbar, and select the SWEML_env.
-The SWEML_env should show up on the top right of the Jupyter Notebook.

-### Loading other Python dependencies
-We will now be installing the packages needed to use SWEML_env, as well as other tools to accomplish data science tasks.
-Enter the following code block in your terminal to get the required dependencies with the appropriate versions, note, you must be in the correct working directory:

     mamba env create -f SWEML_env2.yaml

 ### Connect to AWS